The Intelligent District Heating System – Makes Use of AI

-Hörneborgsverket, a biofuel-based cogeneration plant, is the engine of Övik Energi’s energy production.
-Hörneborgsverket produce roughly three equal amounts of district heating, steam, and electricity.
-The steam is distributed to the neighbouring process industries – Domsjö Fabriker, AkzoNobel and SEKAB.
-A total of 99% of the fuels used at Höreborgsverket is renewable.
+Hörneborgsverket, a biofuel-based cogeneration plant, is at the heart of Övik Energi’s energy production.
+Hörneborgsverket produces roughly equal amounts of district heating, steam, and electricity.
+Some 99% of the fuels used at the plant are renewable, and the steam is distributed to local industries.